Laura Loomer: Islamophobia

 Right Wing Watch reported in February 2019 that donations solicited by Loomer were going to the address of the United West, an organization the Southern Poverty Law Center lists as an anti-Muslim hate group.
 At that time, PayPal banned Loomer from any further use of their service.
 The Council on American–Islamic Relations, a Muslim advocacy and civil rights organization, has described the United West as Islamophobic.

 In 2019, following the Christchurch mosque shootings that killed 51 Muslim worshippers in New Zealand, Loomer wrote on the platform Telegram: "Nobody cares about Christchurch.
 I especially don't."
 Loomer has described Islam as "cancer" and Muslims as "savages."

-Following the United States strikes on Iranian nuclear sites, Loomer called for Americans in cities with large Muslim populations to arm themselves against potential terror attacks.
+Following strikes on Iranian nuclear sites conducted by the United States during the Twelve Day War, Loomer called for Americans in cities with large Muslim populations to arm themselves against potential terror attacks.
 After Congresswoman Yassamin Ansari criticized Loomer for hate speech, Loomer replied to Ansari, saying "There's no such thing as Hate Speech, Muslima.
 You are a Muslim who came from Iran."
 Ansari is an agnostic born to Iranian-American parents in Seattle.

 After Zohran Mamdani won the 2025 New York City Democratic mayoral primary, Loomer attacked Mamdani over his Muslim beliefs, saying that "There will be another 9/11 in NYC and Zohran Mamdani will be to blame."
 She further predicted that New York City "will be destroyed" and that Muslims would be "committing jihad all over New York."
 Loomer also accused Mamdani of having ties to the Muslim Brotherhood and suggested that the Trump administration could criminally charge him, falsely accusing Mamdani of terrorism.
+In 2025, Loomer asked Representatives Randy Fine and Andy Ogles about banning Muslims from running for public office.

+After a mass shooting was perpetrated against the Islamic Center of San Diego in May 2026, Loomer posted a series of controversial posts downplaying the attacks, including doubting the shooting's legitimacy, falsely claiming that the mosque attendants "want us all to be killed", and calling for the Islamic Center to be raided by ICE and the FBI.
+Loomer said the victims were undeserving of sympathy and called for the deportation of "every Muslim in America."

+In May 2026, Loomer said "Maybe we need another 9/11" in order to stop Muslims from being "involved in our political process in America."